erikjavornik/100_days/README.md

 Day 38 Workout Tracker: Create an app to track exercise based on a user input statement and upload the data to a Google Sheet.

-Day 39 Flight Deal Finder:
+Day 39 Flight Deal Finder: Use Amadeus API to find cheap flights.

-Day 40 Flight Club: Make the project from Day 39 publicly available by
+Day 40 Flight Club: Make the project from Day 39 publicly available.
+Allows users to sign up for email alerts for flight prices.